Bobliuuu/shallowsearch/README.md

 #### DeepSeek R1 1.5B Performance
 ![DeepSeek 1.5B Performance](bench2.png)

+Final validation techniques:
+- removed overfit prompts
+- no SVD compression
+- no LLMLingua compression
+- no embeddings
+- few-shot prompting
+- cosine similarity
+- no n-gram analysis on validation dataset

-### Sequential Processing Bias: DeepSeek R1 interprets text in order of appearance, leading to prioritization of early fields.
+### Sequential Processing Bias
+DeepSeek R1 interprets text in order of appearance, leading to prioritization of early fields.
 By placing the "solutions" field earlier in the prompt, accuracy improved.

-### Severity Misclassification Impact: Incorrect severity predictions correlated with increased loss in description/solution accuracy (~0.2-0.25).
+### Severity Misclassification Impact
+Incorrect severity predictions correlated with increased loss in description/solution accuracy (~0.2-0.25).

-### Error Type Distinctions:
+### Error Type Distinctions
 Poor differentiation between fatal and runtime, though this had minimal impact on descriptions/solutions.
 SSL support unavailable classified as notice, aligning with dataset expectations and showing no adverse effect.
 Done... misclassified as warn instead of notice, negatively impacting generated descriptions/solutions.